HL7/FHIR-ONC-Meds/source/pages/pdmp.md

 In order to use FHIR to access PDMP data the following FHIR profiles will be used

-* MedicationDispense profile : Used to communicate dispense information.
+* MedicationDispense profile: Used to communicate dispense information.
-* MedicationRequest profile : Used to communicate prescription information.
+* MedicationRequest profile: Used to communicate prescription information.
-* Medication profile : Used to communicate actual drug information.
+* Medication profile: Used to communicate actual drug information.
-* Organization profile : Used to communicate information about the dispensing organization.
+* Organization profile: Used to communicate information about the dispensing organization.
-* Practitioner profile : Used to communicate information about the prescriber.
+* Practitioner profile: Used to communicate information about the prescriber.
-* Patient profile : Used to communicate information about the patient.
+* Patient profile: Used to communicate information about the patient.
-* Message Header : Used to communicate information about the request headers.
+* Message Header: Used to communicate information about the request headers.

 #### API